Chair: Bryan J. Pfister

 BME 384.
 Biomechanics Laboratory.
 3 credits, 4 contact hours (1;3;0).

+Prerequisites: BME 302, MECH 236,and (MECH 320 or BME 321). and CS 101 and (MATH 279 or MATH 333).
 This course is an introduction to the experimental analysis of the biomechanics of human motion.
 Laboratory experiments include the application and integration of anatomical and mechanical concepts to a wide variety of activities.
 Students will develop basic competence in a systematic approach to the observation, analysis and evaluation of human movement in clinical, educational, and industrial environments.

 BME 385.
 Cell and Biomaterial Engineering Laborarory.
 3 credits, 4 contact hours (1;3;0).